Bachelor's Degree - School: Medicine and Surgery - Access type: Number of available places programmed at national level

 o Duration: 3 years

-o Access type: Restricted number of available places
+o Access type: Number of available places programmed at national level

 o School: Medicine and Surgery